2-2-0/MoodLight/README.md

 MoodLight analog LED strips controller for Arduino compatible devices!

-MoodLight is a light weight library that allows you control of analog LED strips easily with a very simple circuit that uses three NPN amp transistors, a voltage regulator and the proper power supply.
+MoodLight is a light weight library that allows you control of analog RGB LED strips easily with a very simple circuit that uses three NPN amp transistors, a voltage regulator and the proper power supply.
+It should work well with single color strips, as well... just use one channel.

 ## Usage